NovaNix/BoltEngine/README.md

 ## Planned Features
 	- Networking
 ## Note
-This is my first project that uses Github (ang git in general).
+This is my first project that uses Github (and git in general).
 Keep this in mind for any potential weirdness.